DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_access_ctrl.rst

 L3 Forwarding with Access Control Sample Application
 ====================================================

-The L3 Forwarding with Access Control application is a simple example of packet processing using the Intel® DPDK.
+The L3 Forwarding with Access Control application is a simple example of packet processing using the DPDK.
 The application performs a security check on received packets.
 Packets that are in the Access Control List (ACL), which is loaded during initialization, are dropped.
 Others are forwarded to the correct port.